Premier League: Manchester United thrash Leicester City 3-0 in Van Nistelrooy's last game as interim manager

 LONDON: Manchester United captain Bruno Fernandes bagged one goal and created two more in his team's spirited 3-0 Premier League victory over Leicester City on Sunday, a victorious send-off for Ruud van Nistelrooy in his finale as interim manager.

-United, which has had three wins and a draw across all competitions since manager Erik ten Hag was fired on October 28 and replaced temporarily with Van Nistelrooy, is 13th in the league table on 15 points, three points adrift of the top five.
-Leicester is 17th on eight points.
+United, who have had three wins and a draw across all competitions since manager Erik ten Hag was fired on Oct.
+28 and replaced temporarily with Van Nistelrooy, are 13th in the league table on 15 points, four points adrift of the top three.
+Leicester are 15th on 10 points.

-Liverpool moved five points clear at the top thanks to a 2-0 win at home to Aston Villa on Saturday night.
+Fernandes, who went his last 17 games under Ten Hag without scoring, celebrated his 250th appearance for United with a goal in the 17th minute, latching on to a back-heel pass from Amad Diallo before unleashing a low hard shot into the far corner.
+It was the skipper's fourth goal in four games for Van Nistelrooy.
+Leicester defender Victor Kristiansen was credited with United's goal in the 38th minute when Fernandes missed an intended header of Noussair Mazraoui's cross but the ball pinged off his thigh before deflecting off Kristiansen and in.

-Darwin Nunez put Liverpool in front in the 20th minute after a swift counter-attack following an Aston Villa corner.
-Mohamed Salah carried the ball forward, before feeding Nunez to score with a shot over goalkeeper Emiliano Martinez from a tight angle.
+Alejandro Garnacho netted United's third in the 82nd minute when Fernandes spotted him on the left and the Argentinian sent a curling shot from just outside the 18-yard box into the top corner.
+The 20-year-old looked emotionless after bagging his third league goal of the season.

 Also Watch: